tb0yd/rails_starter/README.md

 Tyler's best practices for Ruby on Rails development with Cursor, codified in a starter Rails app that includes a comprehensive guide called [Tyler's Guide to Writing Rails Apps That Outlive Empires](TYLERSGUIDE.md).

+I recently got into developing with Cursor and decided to create my own concise, complete guide to feed into the model as context.
+Sharing in case others find it useful.

+You may not agree with these guidelines - that's ok!
+Fork the project and do it your way.
+Let me know if you do!
+I'd love to read it.

 ## 🎯 Purpose

 This starter app implements the battle-tested principles and patterns outlined in the guide, including: